GundamD/buzzebees_sdk_doc_poc/docs/readme/StampUseCase_GUIDE.md

 ## StampUseCase Guide

 This guide shows how to initialize and use every public method in `StampUseCase`, with suspend and callback examples where available.
-The StampUseCase provides comprehensive digital stamp functionality for loyalty programs, allowing users to create stamp cards, retrieve stamp lists, and manage stamp profiles with detailed history and campaign information.
+The StampUseCase provides comprehensive stamp-based loyalty program functionality for creating stamps, managing stamp collections, and tracking loyalty program progress.

 ### Getting an instance